archit10101/MotionMastery/README.md

-motion mastery is an app that teaches u physical skills like karate!
+Motion mastery is an app that teaches you physical skills like karate!
+Here is the RestApi I made for this: https://github.com/archit10101/technique_api